 You can dispose of your chemicals at the following location:

-Click on the frequently asked questions about detoxing your home or visit Sustainability Victoria’s Detox You Home website for more information about the above collection services.
+Click on the frequently asked questions about detoxing your home or visit Sustainability Victoria’s Detox Your Home website for more information about the services.

 A national recycling program designed to collect empty, non-returnable chemical containers used in agricultural and veterinary operations and place them in the recycling system.
 All containers accepted by Drum Muster are recycled and made into products the community uses everyday, including pipes for drainage, irrigation applications, outdoor furniture, wheelie bins and road signage.

 Burning or burying un-cleaned chemical containers on farms is illegal and incurs substantial criminal penalties, including fines of up to $500,000.

 Recycling your eligible farm chemical containers with Drum Muster is easy.
 All you need to do is follow these simple steps:

 - Triple or pressure rinse your containers immediately after use